statistical-evidence/website/content/_index.md

 I have extensive experience in analysing longitudinal, time to event data from epidemiological studies.
 As a mix of both, theoretical and applied Statistician, I thrive to explore and apply novel statistical models to data of various types.
 Most recently, this has included the implementation of multivariate time series models to explore the relationship between multiple time-series.
 My other interests are **clinical trial design and analysis**, **survival analysis**, **mixed models and analysis of data-set with statistical complexities**(i.e. with missing data, sparse or unbalanced).
 I am a proud **R** user and experienced in analysing data with **STATA**, **WinBUGS**, **StatXact**, and **MLWin**.

 I am fully registered with our professional body [Royal Statistical Society UK](https://www.rss.org.uk/) (Registration number 125676).
-You can search the register here with the surname - Prajapati [RSS register](http://www.rss.org.uk/RSS/pro_dev/pro_awards/Graduate_statistician/Prof%20reg/Prof_Reg_G.aspx?hkey=6f3595d4-6887-46ea-8025-ebb2daae7dc2)
+You can search the [RSS register](http://www.rss.org.uk/RSS/pro_dev/pro_awards/Graduate_statistician/Prof%20reg/Prof_Reg_G.aspx?hkey=6f3595d4-6887-46ea-8025-ebb2daae7dc2) with the surname - Prajapati.

 The plethora of web resources available online about how to use statistical tools (like A->B->C) but very few explained why.
 And, I also firmly believe that difficulties faced by many in the field of statistics do not from the science itself but how it has been taught and practised.
 My aim of developing this repository is to **enhance the understanding of the subject, and to share my experience in implementing complex statistical methods**.
 <br>